Everything You Need to Be Successful Breastfeeding After a C-Section

 I’d try latching my baby (sometimes successfully, sometimes not), then pump and feed him.

-The next day, my milk was in and my baby was never dehydrated or in an emergency state.
+The next day, my milk was in and my 2nd baby was never dehydrated or in an emergency state.

 So if you have a C-section, you may have to work a little harder to breastfeed (or you might not), but don’t let anyone tell you that you can’t do it.
 Get pumping right away and keep working at getting your baby to latch.
 You’ll be so proud of yourself when you’re successful.

-Want More Help Navigating Your C-section?
+Want More Help Navigating Your C-Section?

-I have a great plan for recovering from a C-section that you can get free when you Join the Librarian Mom Community.
+I have a great plan for recovering from a C-Section that you can get free when you Join the Librarian Mom Community.
 Plus, you’ll be a part of our community with new mom support, tips for navigating mom life, and ideas for raising readers.
 Because no one should have to face motherhood alone.